 The department recommends chemical engineering students consider taking the Fundamentals of Engineering Exam (FE) in their senior year.
 This is the first step in obtaining a license as a professional engineer.
 The following courses are recommended for preparation for the FE: EECE 2112, CE 2280 and ME 2190.

 Undergraduate Honors Program

-The professional honors program in chemical engineering provides an opportunity for selected students to develop individually through independent study and research.
+The Honors Program in chemical engineering provides an opportunity for selected students to develop individually through independent study and research.
 General requirements are described in the Special Programs chapter of the Undergraduate Catalog.
 Chemical Engineering requires a minimum overall GPA of 3.5 for the Honors Program, and acceptance into the program is made by petition to the faculty during the junior year.
 Transfer students may be considered for admission after completing one semester at Vanderbilt.
 Candidates for honors choose their technical courses with the consent of a faculty honors adviser.
-At least 9 hours of electives numbered 3000 and above (and including at least 6 hours of ChBE courses numbered 4500 to 4899 or 6000-6200) must be taken, plus 6 hours of ChBE 3860 and 3861.
-A formal written research report is submitted each semester ChBE 3860 or 3861 is taken, with a final report and presentation given in the spring semester of the senior year to the ChBE Faculty and students.
-For honors students, ChBE 3860 is substituted for ChBE 4900W.
+Requirements include at least 6 hours of ChBE courses numbered 5000 or above, plus 6 hours of ChBE 3860 and 3861 taken in the junior and/or senior year under the direction of a faculty honors adviser.
+A formal written research report is submitted each semester ChBE 3860 or 3861 is taken with a final report and presentation given in the spring semester of the senior year to the ChBE faculty and students.
 The diploma designation is Honors in Chemical Engineering.